JonLatane/jonline/deploys/README.md

 It should be possible to manage many Jonline instances using Nginx and any preferred certificate management scheme you'd like as a sysadmin.

 ## Jonline Balancer of Loads (JBL), a load balancer for Kubernetes
-Jonline Balancer of Loads will be a
+Jonline Balancer of Loads will be a dedicated Kubernetes LoadBalancer designed to use K8s secrets named `jonline-tls` to LoadBalance K8s services named `jonline` on ports 80, 443, 8000, and 27707 (Jonline's service ports) from across a variety of namespaces.

 This feature is incomplete, but the `Makefile` scripts (that simply run `kubectl` and `jq` to manage configuration) are.

+Envisioned functionality: the final JBL binary should be able to both spawn an Nginx server that's.
+But to start with, whichever is easier would be a welcome contribution from anyone who thinks they could contribute it!